 Fans of Le Petit Prince, Antoine de Saint-Exupéry's novella about a pilot who crashes in the desert, where he encounters a young boy from distant planet B-612, can likely recite the book's most famous line, spoken by a fox to the boy, by heart: "What is essential is invisible to the eye."
 But Saint-Exupéry, who wrote the novel while in exile in New York City after the outbreak of World War II, didn't come by the phrase easily.

-The manuscript of Le Petit Prince, which was acquired by the Morgan Library & Museum in 1968 and displayed at an exhibition there earlier this year, shows that he played around quite a bit with his most famous book's most famous line—and with the rest of the story, as well.
-"Saint-Exupéry was always revising and refining," says Christine Nelson, Drue Heinz Curator of Literary and Historical Manuscripts at the Morgan.
+The manuscript of Le Petit Prince, which was acquired by the Morgan Library & Museum in 1968 and displayed at an exhibition there in 2014, shows that he played around quite a bit with his most famous book's most famous line—and with the rest of the story, as well.
+"Saint-Exupéry was always revising and refining," Christine Nelson, Drue Heinz Curator of Literary and Historical Manuscripts at the Morgan, told Mental Floss in 2014.
 "The Morgan manuscript reveals that he had a clear sense of the overall shape and tone of the story, but he rewrote and honed individual sentences and episodes.
 There's no way to know for sure why he made certain creative decisions—such as the final formulation of the 'essential' line—but we can see that certain versions read more gracefully."

-Could you imagine the fox saying "Ce qui compte est toujours invisible" (What matters is always invisible) or "Le plus important est invisible" (What is most important is invisible)?
+Could you imagine the fox saying "Ce qui compte est toujours invisible" ("What matters is always invisible") or "Le plus important est invisible" ("What is most important is invisible")?
 Saint-Exupéry tried both of those, and many more.
-Nelson shared 11 other phrases that the author tried before finally choosing "l’essentiel est invisible pour les yeux.”
+Nelson shared 11 other phrases that the author experimented with before finally choosing "l’essentiel est invisible pour les yeux.”

 1. Mais ce qui compte est invisible.